Josehower/code-hub/README.md

 NOTE: think about the selected text i am not 100 happy with it

-# Adding next mdx following this post (is a bit outdated but it seems to work):
+# Adding next mdx following this post (is outdated but it seems to work):

 https://colinhemphill.com/blog/markdown-syntax-highlighting-with-the-nextjs-app-router